- Home

 - Other side effects

-If you have ongoing side effects after cancer treatment, talk to your GP about developing a GP Management Plan and Team Care Arrangement to help you manage the condition.
-This means you may be eligible for a Medicare rebate for up to five visits each calendar year to allied health professionals.
+If you have ongoing side effects after cancer treatment, talk to your GP about developing a GP Management Plan and Team Care Arrangement to help you manage them.
+This means you may be eligible for a Medicare rebate for up to 5 visits each calendar year to allied health professionals.

 Physical side effects you may experience